'Born, Not Made': Doctors With CHOP Offer New Insights On Best Way To Treat Picky Eaters

 “She really gave us tools to use at home,” Kelly said.

-Kelly says it took a while, but Brendon eventually started trying new foods with a reward system that gave him extra screentime.
+Kelly says it took a while, but Brendan eventually started trying new foods with a reward system that gave him extra screentime.

 “He’s now more willing and wanting to try new foods now on his own without us pushing him to,” Kelly said.